geckooooo/absclock/README.md

 * Values for each time element are in chronological order.
 * Resolution is determined by what temporal elements, if any, are omitted from the far right.
 * Only works on Earth pending implementation of timezones on other planets or moons.
 Till then UTC is good enough.
+* Also, other planets and satellites (like Mars, Venus, and the moon) can have their own geological time systems.
+There is currently no universal time system in use that goes back to the Big Bang.

 ### To Do:
 * subepoch, subperiod support?